 Have you ever noticed that your hair always looks healthier, shinier, and cleaner after a visit to your hair salon than it does when you wash it yourself?

-For years, I figured this was simply because stylists use shampoos and conditioners that cost more than our monthly mortgage payment, but after reading these tips on how to wash your hair the RIGHT way by Daily Makeover, I realized how many mistakes I’ve been making.
+For years, I figured this was simply because stylists use shampoos and conditioners that cost more than our monthly mortgage payment, but after consulting with my stylist about how to wash your hair the RIGHT way, I realized how many mistakes I’ve been making.

-My hair stylist has been telling me to stop washing my hair every day for YEARS, but it wasn’t until I read these tips and tricks to train your hair to be grease-free and gorgeous by Michelle Phan that I truly understood how damaging frequent hair washing can be.
-Not only does it strip hair of it’s nutrients and natural oils, but it can also lead to horrible things like hair breakage, brittle strands, dullness, and dry scalp.
+My hair stylist has been telling me to stop washing my hair every day for YEARS, but it wasn’t until I became a mom and started researching grease-free hair tips to help cut down on my morning routine that I truly understood how damaging frequent hair washing can be.
+Not only does it strip hair of nutrients and natural oils, but it can also lead to horrible things like hair breakage, brittle strands, dullness, and dry scalp.

 I have a tendency of over-using hair products.
 I just always assume that if a pea-sized amount of straightening balm is supposed to keep my hair straight for the entire day, an apple-sized amount will keep it straight for an entire week.

-The only problem is, hair products can contribute to unwanted greasiness, so if you’re trying to prolong a hair wash, do yourself a favor and avoid greasy hair serums altogether, and be careful not to apply straightening balms, volumizing mousses, and curl-defining sprays too close to your scalp.
+If you’re wondering how to make your hair less greasy, products are the main culprit of dirty hair.
+Products can contribute to unwanted greasiness, build up, and sticky patches.
+So if you’re trying to prolong a hair wash, or wondering how to avoid greasy hair without washing, do yourself a favor and avoid greasy hair serums altogether.
+Be careful not to apply straightening balms, volumizing mousses, and curl-defining sprays too close to your scalp.
+Only applying products to the ends of your hair will help.
+Work the product through your hair thoroughly and use a tiny amount of product to start.

 You get the idea.